 Beyond personal pleasure, motorcycles and scooters are good for everyone during rush hour traffic.
 As traffic density increases, motorcycles use less space, eventually disappearing altogether between the traffic queues.
-So when bike or scooter riders filter through traffic they are not only saving themselves time and money, they’re also saving it for car drivers, meaning everyone arrives at their destination sooner and less stressed, ultimately resulting in a happier commute for all.
+So when bike or scooter riders filter through traffic they are not only saving themselves time and money, but they’re also saving it for car drivers, meaning everyone arrives at their destination sooner and less stressed, ultimately resulting in a happier commute for all.

 Beyond this, by riding to work it can be far easier to park, and in some cases cheaper too, and road skills can be improved.
-Piaggio believe riding your motorcycle or scooter in busy traffic conditions will enable you to become a more skillful road user.
+Piaggio believes riding your motorcycle or scooter in busy traffic conditions will enable you to become a more skillful road user.

 “Drivers who also ride motorcycles or scooters are more competent.
 They claim less often on their car insurance and for smaller amounts.”

 So do your bit, reduce congestion, and get on your bike (or scooter) for your commute this Ride to Work Week.
-We would love to hear from you if you’ve shaved time, money and stress off your daily work travels.
+We would love to hear from you if you’ve shaved time, money, and stress off your daily work travels.

 The last stop!

 So there you have it!
 Here are just a few of the reasons why you should ditch the car.

 - 4 Things to know about commuting on a scooter or motorcycle

 - Why commuting by motorbike is the best way to travel to work